Skip to Main Content

 Included Meals: Breakfast

 Cycle from your hotel this morning along a beautiful Adriatic coastal road.
-Today’s shorter and easier ride begins by following the previous day’s warm-up ride before you ascend into the verdant hills of the Pelješac Peninsula among luxuriant Mediterranean vegetation.
-From these breathtaking heights, enjoy sweeping views of Croatia’s mainland and Korčula and Hvar islands before coasting into the small seaside village of Lovište.
-Overlooking Luka Bay, this area is known for its figs, almonds and carob.
-You may want to enjoy a fresh seafood lunch before cycling back to your hotel in the afternoon.
+Today’s ride begins by retracing the previous day’s warm-up route before ascending into the verdant hills of the Pelješac Peninsula, surrounded by lush Mediterranean vegetation.
+From these breathtaking heights, enjoy sweeping views of Croatia’s mainland and the islands of Korčula and Hvar, before descending into the small seaside village of Lovište.
+Nestled on Luka Bay, this area is known for its figs, almonds, and carob.
+You may wish to enjoy a fresh seafood lunch before cycling back to your hotel in the afternoon.

-Your hotel can also assist you with a variety of non-cycling excursions.
-Wine connoisseurs may enjoy a tasting tour to the Peninsula’s wineries and sample some of Croatia’s most notable wines.
-If the sea is beckoning, discover an underwater world when you board a semi-submersible vessel that gives you a glimpse of the abundant marine life that thrives in these crystal-clear waters.
+Your hotel can also assist with a variety of non-cycling excursions.
+Wine lovers may enjoy a tasting tour of the peninsula’s wineries, sampling some of Croatia’s most acclaimed wines.
+If the sea calls, consider boarding a semi-submersible vessel for a fascinating glimpse of the abundant marine life that inhabits these crystal-clear waters.

-After an invigorating day of exploring the region, enjoy dinner in Orebić or at your hotel’s restaurant.
+After an invigorating day exploring the region, enjoy dinner in Orebić or at your hotel’s restaurant.

 Today’s Ride Choices